-[help] - 4) Describe special emergency services that might be required. [help] - 5) Proposed measures to reduce or control environmental health hazards, if any: [help]
+- 4) Describe special emergency services that might be required. [help] All emergency services typical to a residential development will be required to serve the site. - Proposed measures to reduce or control environmental health hazards, if any: [help] None.

 b.
 Noise [help]